My intuition was that something really short would be really cryptic.

 return a value.
 In fact

-the code is legal; the standard
+this is legal; the standard

 merely forbids use of the missing result.